-For information on how to open and use the Properties dialog, see "Using the Properties Dialog" on page 691.
+For information on how to open and use the Properties dialog, see "Using the Properties Dialog" on page 740.
+For information on widget's properties and events, see Appendix I, "IDL GUIBuilder Widget Reference" in the IDL Reference Guide manual.